dmikey/swim-client-js/README.md

 Returns the URI of the remote host to which the scope is bound.

-#### host.link(nodeUri, laneUri, options)
-#### host.link(nodeUri, laneUri)
+#### host.link(nodeUri, laneUri[, options])

-Returns a `Downlink` to a lane of a node on the remote host to which this scope is bound.
+Returns a [Downlink](#downlink) to a lane of a node on the remote host to which this scope is bound.
 Registers the returned downlink with the scope to ensure that the link is cleaned up when the scope closes.

-#### host.sync(nodeUri, laneUri, options)
-#### host.sync(nodeUri, laneUri)
+#### host.sync(nodeUri, laneUri[, options])

-Returns a synchronized `Downlink` to a lane of a node on the remote host to which this scope is bound.
+Returns a synchronized [Downlink](#downlink) to a lane of a node on the remote host to which this scope is bound.
+Registers the returned downlink with the scope to ensure that the link is cleaned up when the scope closes.

+#### host.syncMap(nodeUri, laneUri[, primaryKey][, options])

+Returns a [MapDownlink](#mapdownlink) that synchronizes its state with a map lane of a node on the remote host to which this scope is bound.
 Registers the returned downlink with the scope to ensure that the link is cleaned up when the scope closes.

 #### host.command(nodeUri, laneUri, body)